Doug Ericksen

 Douglas John Ericksen (January 28, 1969 – December 17, 2021) was an American politician and lobbyist who served as a member of the Washington State Senate, representing the 42nd district from 2011 to 2021.
 Ericksen was the ranking member of the body's Energy, Environment, and Telecommunications Committee.
 In April 2019, he registered as a foreign agent to consult and lobby for Hun Sen, Prime Minister of Cambodia.

 Early life and education

-Ericksen was born and raised in Bellingham, Washington.
-He earned a Bachelor of Arts in government from Cornell University and a Master of Arts in political science and environmental policy from Western Washington University.
+Ericksen was born and raised in Bellingham, Washington, and graduated from Sehome High School in 1987.
+He earned a Bachelor of Arts degree in government from Cornell University and a Master of Arts in political science and environmental policy from Western Washington University.

 Career

 Ericksen began his political career working for Washington State Senator Ann Anderson, 42nd Legislative District, while he was attending Western Washington University.
 In 1998, he accepted a position with the Washington State Department of Fish and Wildlife as a Legislative Affairs Coordinator.
 He left his position with the Department of Fish and Wildlife in 1998 to run for the Washington State House of Representatives.
 After serving six terms in the House, Ericksen was elected to the Washington State Senate in 2010.

 As ranking member of the Senate Environment, Energy & Technology Committee, Ericksen opposed bills to reduce greenhouse gas emissions.

 In November 2016, following protests against Donald Trump and fracking, Ericksen authored a bill that would treat some common protest actions, such as blocking traffic and rail lines, as economic terrorism and allow for felony prosecution of individuals who take part in such action.
 At that time, Ericksen said to reporters: "I completely support your First Amendment right to protest, [but] you do not have the First Amendment right to block a train."

 In January 2017, Ericksen accepted the temporary position of interim director of communications with the United States Environmental Protection Agency, but stated he would not resign from his senate seat.
 He was named Senior Advisor to the Regional Administrator for Public Engagement but declined to take the job over commuting concerns and his position as senator.

 Ericksen was narrowly reelected in 2018, receiving 49.9% of the 72,779 votes cast.

 In November 2020, Ericksen proposed legislation to eliminate the voting by mail system used by the state for years and change other voting measures, citing unsubstantiated concerns about "election security".
 Ericksen claimed that the bill was necessary and falsely claimed that there was widespread voter fraud in the state's 2020 election.

 In 2021, Ericksen was primary sponsor for a bill "Protecting the right of every Washington resident to decline an immunization or vaccination for COVID-19."
 Ericksen had also voiced opposition toward state measures aiming to reduce the spread of COVID-19, such as masking, social distancing, and vaccine mandates.